zer0ed/PHP-Nuke-modules/RouterScript/README.txt

 6. Changelog
 ------------
+(RouterScript 1.71)
+* Fixed add a new router bug which wouldn't save a new router in the database due to a missing value for the new vote_avg entry.
+* Fixed clear votes bug which wouldn't work due to the missing value for the new vote_avg entry in the database (nuke_routers table).
+* Fixed minor display bug in the router poll block.

 (RouterScript 1.7)
 * Added better routerlist sorting functionality (routers per page, sortby, sortorder)
 * Improved the overall routerlist header & footer look